cedricfrancoys/betterfinance-doc/user-manual.md

 ## Pages

 ### Excerpts
 In addition with the title, Campaigns pages and pages from the main menu (root level "the organisation", "publications", "events", "communication", "project & campaign"), use an "excerpt" field as a short description to be displayed on the menus when applicable.
+Just remember to fill it in if appropriate.

+### Templates
+Most of the time, pages use the default template.
+Existing pages have the template set accordingly with their location within the site structure.
+When creating a new page, it might be necessary to select the appropriate template if it differs from the default one.

 ## Menus
+In order to add/change/remove entries from the main menu, go to "Appearance > Menus" and edit the menu structure as desired.

+To add a link to a page into the menu structure:
+* On the left column, select the "Pages" drop-down
+* Under the "View All" or "search" tab, select the targeted page
+* Click the "Add to Menu" button
+* On the right column ("Menu Structure"), you can drag-and-drop the newly added page to the desired position

 ## Pictures Galleries